Tracheoesophageal fistula and esophageal atresia repair

 - Pain medicines as needed

-If both the tracheoesophageal fistula and esophageal atresia are repaired:
+If both the TEF and EA are repaired:

-- A tube will be placed through the nose into the stomach (nasogastric tube) during the surgery.
+- A tube is placed through the nose into the stomach (nasogastric tube) during the surgery.

 - Feedings are usually started through this tube a few days after surgery.

-- Feedings by mouth are started very slowly.
-The baby may need feeding therapy and a lot of encouragement.
+- Feedings by mouth are started slowly.
+The baby may need feeding therapy.

 - The part of the esophagus that was repaired may become narrower.
 Your child may need to have more surgery to treat this.

-During infancy, some children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.
+During infancy and early childhood, many children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.